acorg/py3seq/README.md

 ```

 Although you can pass a p-value table file (made with `3seq -g`) to
-`RecombinationAnalysis`, the file will not be used.
-This will be fixed in
+`RecombinationAnalysis` as above, the file will not be used.
+This will be
-an upcoming release.
-The p-value table that is used is the one mentioned in
+fixed in an upcoming release.
+The p-value table that is used is the one
-the config file `3seq` maintains (see Step 4 in Section 3 of
+mentioned in the config file `3seq` maintains (see Step 4 in Section 3 of
 [the 3seq manual](http://mol.ax/content/media/2018/02/3seq_manual.20180209.pdf)
 for the file location, depending on your OS).